School of Health Sciences and Human Performance

 Health promotion and physical education: Admission to the following majors requires a cumulative GPA of at least 2.50: health education, health education and physical education, and physical education.
 Additionally, these majors require a 2.75 average in selected core courses specified in applicable special academic status policies, with no grade below C in any of these courses.

-Occupational therapy: Internal and external transfer applicants are considered for entry after the first semester of the freshman year and as late as the end of the second semester of the sophomore year.
+Occupational therapy: Internal and external transfer applicants are considered for entry after the first semester of the freshman year and as late as the end of the second semester of the sophomore year when space permits.
 Applicants seeking transfer into the occupational science/occupational therapy (OT) program should have a 3.0 minimum GPA, or grades of C or better in all science courses, including biology and chemistry.
 They should have completed a total of 57 credits applicable to the occupational science degree or be in a position to do so by the end of the fourth semester.
 Early transfer is encouraged.
 Students transferring at the end of the sophomore year must have completed all coursework and be eligible to register for the required junior-level courses outlined in the program curriculum guidelines.
 Students interested in transferring into the department are encouraged to contact the department for an advising appointment as early as possible to receive a list of specific prerequisite courses and assistance in academic planning.
 Transfer into the OT major is limited to available openings.

-Physical therapy: Internal and external transfer applicants are considered for entry after the first semester of the freshman year and as late as the end of the second semester of the junior year.
+Physical therapy: Internal and external transfer applicants are considered for entry after the first semester of the freshman year and as late as the end of the second semester of the junior year when space permits.
 Applicants seeking to transfer into the clinical health studies/physical therapy program (D.P.T.) should have a minimum cumulative GPA of 3.00 and a 3.00 or better in natural science coursework.
 Students must be in a position to complete all specified prerequisites by the end of the sixth semester.
 Prerequisites include 8 credits each in biology for science majors, chemistry for science majors, and physics, 3 credits of anatomy, two .5 credits introductory courses to the profession and practice of physical therapy, and 3 credits in clinical physiology.
 Applicants must also be in a position to complete all Integrative Core Curriculum (ICC) requirements and a minor before entering the professional phase of the program.
 Specific information on transfer admission requirements — including requirements relating to nonnative speakers, letters of recommendation, and clinical experience — is available from the Office of Admission or the physical therapy department website. (http://www.ithaca.edu/hshp/depts/pt/)

 Recreation and leisure studies: Applicants seeking transfer into this department should have at least a 2.50 cumulative GPA and no grade below C- in any course offered by the department.
 Acceptance to department programs is also based on a composite of other factors, including interest, proficiency, practical experience, and leadership potential in the leisure, recreation, and park profession.
 Internal and external transfer applicants are considered for entry as late as the end of the second semester of the sophomore year.
 Earlier transfer is encouraged to facilitate timely graduation.
 Exceptions to this policy may be granted at the discretion of the chair.